aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/tables/_index.md

 According to the specified range of cells, the List object is created by Aspose.Cells.
 Use attributes (for example, [**getShowTotals()**](https://reference.aspose.com/cells/nodejs-cpp/listobject/#getShowTotals--), [**getListColumns()**](https://reference.aspose.com/cells/nodejs-cpp/listobject/#getListColumns--), etc.) of the [**ListObject**](https://reference.aspose.com/cells/nodejs-cpp/listobject/) class to control the list.

-In the example given below, we have created the same [**ListObject**](https://reference.aspose.com/cells/nodejs-cpp/listobject/) using Aspose.Cells API as we created using Microsoft Excel in the above section.
+In the example given below, we have created the same [**ListObject**](https://reference.aspose.com/cells/nodejs-cpp/listobject/) using Aspose.Cells API as we did using Microsoft Excel in the above section.

 ```javascript
 const path = require("path");